 We’ve already talked about the benefits of gratitude in the workplace, so why does this seemingly polite email etiquette phrase make the list?
 Those polled in the Perkbox survey seem to be split, with it making the top 10 most annoying workplace email cliches, yet also being voted as one of the top five acceptable email sign-offs.
 Perhaps the differentiating factor is that as a signature it implies, “Thanks for reading me!” while as an action item within the email body, it seems to be thanking the respondent for taking on work that they have not yet agreed to.

-Try this instead: Don’t be shy about using this to sign off, but tread carefully when using it elsewhere in your business emails.
+Try saying this instead at work: Don’t be shy about using this to sign off, but tread carefully when using it elsewhere in your business emails.
 “Thanks for considering this request” or “I’d be grateful for your help/insight” might be phrases that are met more favorably.

 Avoid: Sincerely